- Vital Sparks

 And so, this song has been mostly sung in jest, especially for those who have the secret knowledge that the tune to which we sing these words come from a German drinking song, Krambambuli.
 Those of us who are either alcoholics or have friends or family members who are alcoholics sometimes wince at the jesting as much as at the antiquated language.
 So, I guess I am glad that the song is being left out of the 2025 edition of The Sacred Harp.

 This column doesn’t describe tunes much; we mostly focus on texts.
 But I find it interesting that Krambambuli was probably not the direct source of this temperance song.
 That is, I don’t think it was a conscious decision to convert this song from a drinking song to an anti-drinking song.
-The 1860 edition of The Sacred Harp got this tune, according to Makers of The Sacred Harp from The Hesperian Harp of 1848.
-Or perhaps it comes from the 1854 Southern Harmony.
-Or The American Vocalist of 1849.
+The 1850 edition of The Sacred Harp got this tune, according to Makers of The Sacred Harp from The Hesperian Harp of 1848.
 But the thing is, The Hesperian Harp uses different words:

 O come, come away!